The Rails: Fair Warning (2014–2015)

+Other People and Cancel the Sun (2017-2019)

+The Rails released their second album Other People in 2017 which The Irish Times described as the best British folk/rock album of the year.
+The album was recorded at Room & Board Studios, Nashville, Tennessee and produced by Ray Kennedy.

+The third album, Cancel the Sun, was released in 2019 and produced by Stephen Street in London.
+The musical style of the album was described by journalist, Michael Hann as "Anglicana – music that might originate in America, but is clearly and resolutely English".

+In 2024, the band made a guest appearance on Linda Thompson's album Proxy Music, an album of songs written by Linda Thompson and performed by a range of musicians due to Linda's spasmodic dysphonia, which prevents her from being able to sing.

 Influences and musical style

 The Rails have been called folk, folk rock and folk pop by music writers.

 AllMusic write about The Rail's "classic folk-rock pageantry" and feel that their music "blends bits of Celtic, soul, blues, and folk so agelessly that it could belong in 1974 or 2014".
 Similarly, Mojo write that "anyone else debuting in 2014 with an album of early '70s-style folk should likely get short thrift from people" but feel the band have the "proper pedigree", going so far as to state that Walbourne's guitar "is as immaculately understated as, well, his father-in-law".
 Walbourne has been described by the author Nick Hornby as "an unearthly cross between James Burton, Peter Green, and Richard Thompson", describing guitar solos that "drop the jaw, stop the heart, and smack the gob, all at the same time".

 The band aspire for a simple sound with "no tricks" where "you can hear everything", adding that "it's hard to convince people to make a record like that now but the sound is fantastic, it's so direct."
 Walbourne grew up with "a fascination for early rock 'n' roll and roots Americana and was exposed to the music of Frank Sinatra and Bo Diddley by his father.
 Regarding the legacy of her parents' music, Thompson admits that folk music was formative for her and states that "at the time folk was a box I didn't want to be in, and I did my best to avoid it".
 The Rails decided that "it made more sense to embrace tradition than fight it" acknowledging that comparisons would be made to Richard and Linda Thompson by making a folk-rock record and releasing it on Island Records.